Skip to main content

 Gunbot REST API Introduction

-The Gunbot REST API enables you to programmatically interact with Gunbot, allowing automation and integration with your own applications and services.
-It provides a single API to control trading operations on many exchanges.
+The Gunbot REST API lets you programmatically interact with Gunbot for automation and integration with your own applications and services.
+It provides a single API surface to control trading operations across multiple exchanges.

 A REST API (Representational State Transfer Application Programming Interface) is a set of rules that developers follow when they create an API.
 One of these rules states that you should be able to get a piece of data (called a resource) when you link to a specific URL.